Modular functoriality in the Local Langlands Correspondence: The Brauer functor and the -dual homomorphism

 \subsection{Good modules}

 For a geometric point $S = \Spa(C,C^+) \rightarrow \Div_X^1$, we abbreviate $\Gr_{G,C} := \Gr_{G, \Spa(C,C^+)/\Div_X^1}$, and similarly for $\Gr_{H,C}$, $\cHck_{G,C}$, etc.

-\begin{defn} We say that an $\OO[\Sigma]$-module $M$ is \emph{good} if it has a filtration as $\OO[\Sigma]$-modules whose associated graded is a direct sum of (the trivial representation) $\OO$ and (the regular representation) $\OO[\Sigma]$.
+\begin{defn} We say that an $\OO[\Sigma]$-module $M$ is \emph{good} if it has a finite filtration as $\OO[\Sigma]$-modules whose associated graded is a direct sum of (the trivial representation) $\OO$ and (the regular representation) $\OO[\Sigma]$ with arbitrary finite multiplicities.